floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 You can use the OpenID Connect (OIDC) protocol to authenticate users in Dashboards/Kibana using external Identity Providers (IdP).

 This chapter describes the basic setup of OIDC with Search Guard.
 This will work in most cases.
-Some setups require special configurations for TLS, proxies, or similar things.
+However, some setups require special configurations for TLS, proxies, or similar things.
 Please refer to the section [Advanced Configuration](kibana_authentication_openid_advanced_config.md) for this.

 ## Prerequisites